CouncilofLorien/counciloflorien.github.io/docs/cards/T/tokens-to-show.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Minion characters may store resources (items and events) during the end-of-turn phase as though it were their organization phase.
 Cannot be duplicated.
-Discard when any play deck is exhausted.   "...he held up first a short sword such as Sam had carried, and next a grey cloak with an elven-brooch, and last the coat of mithril-mail..."_ ***---LotRV***
+Discard when any play deck is exhausted.   “...he held up first a short sword such as Sam had carried, and next a grey cloak with an elven-brooch, and last the coat of mithril-mail...”_ ***---LotRV***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>